rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 <!--more-->

 # Problem Statement
-The question can be found at [leetcode reverse integer problem](https://leetcode.com/problems/palindrome-number/).
+The question can be found at [leetcode palindrome number problem](https://leetcode.com/problems/palindrome-number/).

 The problem states that we need to determine if a given integer is palindrome.